 Irving ISD is dedicated to establishing a lifelong appreciation for the Arts by providing a standards-based curriculum in grades K-12.
 Every student should have a basic knowledge, skills and appreciation of the Fine Arts.
 A quality arts education program will enable students to develop self-esteem, self-motivation, and cooperation necessary for 21st century learners.

-Irving ISD was recognized as Best Communities for Music Education for 2018 by the NAMM Foundation.
+Irving ISD was recognized as Best Communities for Music Education for 2018 and 2019 by the NAMM Foundation.
 The honor recognizes outstanding efforts by teachers, administrators, parents, students and community leaders who have made music education part of the curriculum.
 Designations are given to districts and schools that demonstrate an exceptionally high commitment and consistent access to music education.

 Fine Arts News